 If you haven’t met the general entry requirements or want a more supported entry, the Diploma of University Studies is a great option which combines preparatory and faculty-based foundation units in various disciplines.

 Are you currently in high-school and want to study university-level units at the same time or in addition to their TCE studies?
-The University of Tasmania’s College Program is designed to extend and reward hard-working Year 11 and 12 students by allowing them to study units at University.
+The University Connections Program (UCP) is designed to extend and reward hard-working Year 11 and 12 students by allowing them to study units at University.
 Not only is this a great introduction to university study, units through this program have no HECS fees and can contribute to Associate Degree, Degree or Diploma programs.

 Pathways for international students